diymoica/Reefdose/README.md

 Each pump is fully configurable — name, schedule, frequency, compatibility with other pumps.
 No logic is imposed : you decide everything.

 > ⚠️ **Pre-release** — actively tested on a real reef aquarium.
-Core features are functional.
+Core features are functional and validated.
 > See the [ROADMAP](ROADMAP.md) for what's coming before v1.0.0.

 ---